lloydstubber/my-wsl-setup/README.md

 ### Install N (alternative to Node Version Manager)
 - My shell was running slow with nvm so I switched to [n](https://github.com/mklement0/n-install).
 Just install it with their curl command and if n doesn't work as a command on zsh, it would have installed it's path into your ~/.bashrc so just copy it over to your ~/.zshrc.

 ### Install Gulp CLI
 - Follow the Gulp docs [here](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md).

 ### Aliases
 - Just to test out using aliases, I picked a few things I type a lot into the terminal that could save me some keystrokes.
-Add this to your .zshrc file to do the same and add anything else you see fit.
+Add this to your .zshrc file to do the same and add anything else you see fit:
 ```
 # aliases for git
 alias add='git add -A'